-Customize or edit PDF fonts on Android
+Customize PDF fonts for Android applications

 There are many varieties of Android devices out there, and not all of them come with a full set of fonts.
 For example, some of them are missing some international fonts, so you may have to ship them with your application.